#show option;;

 • the None value, which doesn't store anything.

 The option type is useful when the lack of data is better handled as the special value None rather than an exception.
 It is the type-safe version of returning error values.
-Since no wrapped data has any special meaning, confusion between regular values and the absence of value is impossible.
+Since data wrapped in an option has a special meaning, confusion between values and the absence of values is impossible.

 Exceptions vs Options